SashaD826/Portfolio/README.md

   **Future Improvements:** Planned updates include calculating the Sharpe ratio and adding an algorithm to determine optimal asset allocation.
    ### 📈📉 Alphabet Stock Evaluation
-  **Description:** Power BI dashboard provides a comprehensive, interactive analysis of GOOG stock's daily investment attractiveness over 20+ years, incorporating essential indicators and dynamic visualizations.
+  **Description:** This Power BI dashboard delivers a comprehensive, interactive analysis of Alphabet’s (GOOG) stock performance spanning over two decades.
+By combining long-term historical data with P/E, the tool is meant to be used for identifying market trends and investment potential over time.

-  **Obstacles:** P/E ratios had to be data scrapped and added manually

-  **Goal:** To create the graph with daily GOOG stock price, and combine it with 50-day moving average and a P/E ratio.
+  **Goal:** To construct a composite visualization that combines technical and fundamental analysis.
+The primary objective was to overlay the daily stock price with the 50-Day Moving Average and historical P/E Ratios to identify clear patterns of overvaluation or undervaluation.

+  **Obstacles:** Historical valuation data (P/E ratio) was not readily available in standard stock datasets.
+To resolve this, I had to scrape it manually.

   - SQL Code: [`GOOG stock SQL`](https://github.com/SashaD826/Portfolio/blob/main/goog_stock_postgres.sql)

   - Power BI Dashboard: [`GOOG stock Power BI`](https://github.com/SashaD826/Portfolio/blob/main/goog_stock_bi.pbix)

-  **Results:** The Power BI dashboard leverages fundamental and technical indicators to empower informed investment decisions for GOOG stock.
+  **Results:** The final dashboard enables users to make informed decisions by showing the correlation between historical price and intrinsic value.
+It successfully highlights the best and the worst moments for the stock, allowing investors to see exactly how market sentiment aligns with company earnings and momentum trends.

+  **Future Improvements:** A specific API should be added to automate the web-scraping process.

   **Data Sources:** [Link to Kaggle](https://www.kaggle.com/datasets/henryshan/google-stock-price), [Link to macrotrends](https://www.macrotrends.net/stocks/charts/GOOG/alphabet/pe-ratio)
 # Contacts